Recycling in the United Kingdom

-In 2015, 43.5% of the United Kingdom's municipal waste was recycled, composted or broken down by anaerobic digestion.
-The majority of recycling undertaken in the United Kingdom is done by statutory authorities, although commercial and industrial waste is chiefly processed by private companies.
-Local Authorities are responsible for the collection of municipal waste and operate contracts which are usually kerbside collection schemes.
+In 2022, the recycling rate from UK households was 44%.
+The majority of recycling undertaken in the UK is done by statutory authorities, although commercial and industrial waste is chiefly processed by private companies.
+Local authorities are responsible for the collection of municipal waste and operate contracts which are usually kerbside collection schemes.
 The Household Waste Recycling Act 2003 required local authorities in England to provide every household with a separate collection of at least two types of recyclable materials by 2010.
 Recycling policy is devolved to the administrations of Scotland, Northern Ireland and Wales who set their own targets, but all statistics are reported to Eurostat.